Downton Abbey: Series 5 (2014)

 When Anna is arrested on suspicion of Green's murder, Bates writes a false confession before fleeing to Ireland.
-Miss Baxter and Molesley, a footman, are able to prove that Bates was in York at the time of the murder.
+Baxter and Molesley, a footman and Matthew's former valet, are able to prove that Bates was in York at the time of the murder.
 This new information allows Anna to be released.
-Cora eventually learns the truth about Marigold, and wants her raised at Downton; Marigold is presented as Edith's ward, but Robert and Tom eventually discern the truth: only Mary is unaware.
-When a war memorial is unveiled in the town, Robert arranges for a separate plaque to honour the cook Mrs Patmore's late nephew, who was shot for cowardice and excluded from his own village's memorial.
+Cora eventually learns the truth about Marigold, and wants her raised at Downton; Marigold is presented as Edith's ward, but Robert and Tom eventually discern the truth.
+Only Mary is unaware.
+When a war memorial is unveiled in the town, Robert arranges for a separate plaque to honour the cook Mrs Patmore's late nephew, who was shot for desertion and excluded from his own village's memorial.

 The Crawleys are invited to Brancaster Castle, which Lord and Lady Sinderby have rented for a shooting party.
 While there, Lady Rose, with help from the Crawleys, defuses a personal near-disaster for Lord Sinderby, earning his gratitude and securing his approval of Rose.
-A second footman, Andy, is hired on Barrow's recommendation.
-During the annual Downton Abbey Christmas celebration, Tom Branson announces he is moving to America to work for his cousin, taking daughter Sybil with him.
+In the aftermath of the results of the 1923 general election, the Crawleys auction off a della Francesca painting.
+From that money, a second footman, Andy, is hired on Barrow's recommendation.
+During the annual Downton Abbey Christmas celebration, Tom announces he is moving to Boston to work for his cousin, taking daughter Sybil with him.
 Mr Carson proposes marriage to Mrs Hughes and she accepts.